Go Back

 Instructions

 In a medium saucepan, bring the vegetable broth to a rolling boil.
-Once boiling, stir in the rinsed quinoa, reduce the heat to low, cover with a lid, and let it simmer for about 15 minutes or until the quinoa is fluffy and the liquid is entirely absorbed.
+Add the rinsed quinoa, then reduce the heat to low.
+Cover with a lid and let it simmer for about 15 minutes or until all the liquid is absorbed and the quinoa is fluffy and tender.
+Once cooked, remove from heat and fluff with a fork.

-In a large mixing bowl, combine the cooked quinoa with black beans, corn, diced tomatoes, ground cumin, smoked paprika, and season generously with salt and pepper.
-Stir well until all ingredients are evenly mixed.
+In a large mixing bowl, combine the cooked quinoa with black beans, corn, halved cherry tomatoes, ground cumin, smoked paprika, garlic powder, lime juice, and half of the shredded cheese.
+Stir everything together vigorously until well combined, then season with salt and pepper to your liking.

-Cover the baking dish with aluminum foil and place it in the preheated oven.
-Bake for 25 minutes, then remove the foil and continue baking for an additional 10-15 minutes, or until the peppers are tender and the tops have a beautiful golden hue.
+Cover the baking dish with aluminum foil to prevent the peppers from drying out during baking.
+Bake in the preheated oven for 25 minutes.
+After this time, carefully remove the foil and bake for an additional 10-15 minutes until the peppers are tender and the cheese is melted, bubbly, and slightly golden.

-Once finished, take the dish out of the oven and allow it to cool for a few minutes.
-Just before serving, top each stuffed pepper with diced avocado and a sprinkle of fresh cilantro for an extra burst of flavor and color.
+Once done, remove the baking dish from the oven and allow the stuffed peppers to cool for a few minutes.
+Before serving, garnish with fresh chopped cilantro for a pop of color and flavor.